Efreak/AI_Horde_Discord/README.md

 - add support for putting workers in and out of maintenance (also easy)
 - add support for worker messages maybe?
 - provide a more useful error message when the API key is wrong
+- when nsfw is set on /generate command, only set nsfw results as such when in an nsfw channel

 **DISCLAIMER:** THIS REPOSITORY IS IN NO WAY ASSOCIATED TO THE CREATORS OF AI HORDE
 OFFERING THIS CODE IN FORM OF A PUBLIC DISCORD BOT WHICH CAN BE INVITED BY EVERYBODY IS NOT SUPPORTED.